jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 ECO002.C0101
 ```

-These represent distinct individuals (but different libraries of a single
+The two examples represent distinct individuals (but different libraries of a
-sample or multiple sequencing of the same library), and for this study we are
+single sample or multiple sequencing of the same library), and for this study
-not considering differences in sampling source of the calculus.
+we did not consider differences in sampling source of the calculus.

+##### Libraries not requiring merging

-Into our final output preprocessing directory (library_merging), we can quickly
+First, into our final output preprocessing directory (`03-preprocessing/*/library_merging/output`),
-import the files not needing merging like so:
+we quickly imported all files for all individuals as symlink
 ```bash
 cd 03-preprocessing/screening/library_merging